dev-nikkhil/SQL-PROJECT/README.md

 # SQL-PROJECT

+Project baseed on performing SQL Operations, on a given data set.

 The HR database is a sample database that was originally created by Microsoft and used as the basis for their tutorials in a variety of database products for decades.

 The HR sample database has seven tables: